SereniT33/SOCI514SerenaChoi/Assign3/Assign3_Choi_Categorical_Variable.md

 ### 2. Interaction effect between education and race

-The simple additive model of age and race is as follows:
+**Model 3** is a simple additive model that looks at the effects of education and race on earnings.

 ``` r
 model3 <- lm(logwg ~ educ + race)